 “He put too much milk in mine,” moaned the barking mad Cloughie afterwards, “but luckily he played football better than he made tea.”

 6. Sing or else

-Portsmouth fans may be forgiven for forgetting about 2016 loanee Conor Wilkinson – he only played 20 minutes for them, after all – but the now-Gillingham striker remembers his short-lived stint at Fratton Park all too well.
-Earlier this year, Wilkinson bizarrely claimed that his loan spell at Pompey was cut short by manager Paul Cook because he refused to sing in front of his new team-mates en route to a match.
+Portsmouth fans may be forgiven for forgetting about 2016 loanee Conor Wilkinson – he only played 20 minutes for them, after all – but the now-Walsall striker remembers his short-lived stint at Fratton Park all too well.
+Wilkinson bizarrely claimed that his loan spell at Pompey was cut short by manager Paul Cook because he refused to sing in front of his new teammates en route to a match.

 "I wouldn’t have minded had I been there for a few days or so, but after one day he wanted me to sing and I wasn’t very comfortable with it.
 I didn’t want to sing and he sent me back."